RonenTGreat/100-days-of-code/log.md

 Day 80: January 13 2021

 **Today's Progress**: Learning about to using EJS to create template html pages, after that will use the knowledge to create a todo list app.

+Day 81: January 14 2021

+**Today's Progress**: Completed the todo list app, used body parser to get the input from the user and passes it to the backend running on express.js